Frequently Asked Questions (FAQs)

 We do not make assignments or have deadlines.
 You simply sign in to your account in the catalog and tag, transcribe or make comments on the records.
 Do as little or as much as you want.
 Everything helps us.

 We do not track the number of hours a Citizen Archivist participates and we can not create a report to document volunteer hours.
-Registered users can view a list of records they tagged or transcribed in the My Accounts page.
+We cannot sign off on your hours or act as a supervisor for a volunteer project.
+However, registered users can view a list of records they tagged or transcribed in the My Accounts page.

 Have a question that isn't answered here?
 Contact us at email@example.com